 On the day of your scheduled exam, please arrive 20 minutes before your scheduled start time to allow sufficient time for the examination proctor to verify your identity (you will need two pieces of ID; one MUST be a photo ID) and check in before the published exam start time.
 At time of check-in, present your exam confirmation notice which was emailed to you after the exam session was scheduled.

-A maximum of two hours and thirty-six minutes is provided for completion of the exam which begins at the conclusion of registration and instructions.
+A maximum of 105 minutes is provided for completion of the exam which begins at the conclusion of registration and instructions.
 Late arrivals WILL NOT receive a time extension.
 You may not carry any papers, briefcases or other personal belongings to the exam site.

 Individuals who are Board Certified by the National Board for Certification in Hearing Instrument Sciences (NBC-HIS) must recertify their credentials every three years.
 During the third year of certification, NBC-HIS will provide the annual statement and the instructions necessary to complete the recertification process.
 An annual fee is required and the bill is sent in May each year with payment due by June 30.